Search icon

 TRUMP TONES IT DONE

-Sure, re still were digs.
+Sure, there still were digs.

 Biden smirked, laughed and shook his head at Trump.
 He mocked Trump for once suggesting bleach helped kill coronavirus.